Rice production in South Korea: Falling in love at a glance rice

-Falling in love at a glance rice(한눈에 반한 쌀) is produced in Haenam, Jeollanam-do.
+Falling in love at a glance rice(한눈에 반한 쌀) is a glutinous rice produced in Haenam, Jeollanam-do.
 This rice is considered superior for making sushi.

 This brand was awarded the grand prize in 2006, 2007, and in 2009 in the High-Quality Brand Rice Evaluation by the Korea Consumer Organization Council.
 It was for eight years selected for its excellence.